Please click here to read details regarding book donations

 Hours Tuesday, Thursday, Friday, Saturday, 11am-5pm Wednesdays 11am-7pm Closed Sunday, Monday

-at O’Brien Memorial Library, 51771 Blue River Drive, Blue River, OR 97413
+at O’Brien Memorial library, 51771 Blue River Drive, Blue River, OR 97413

 Gallery Wall and Art Talk